tthkbw/epub_pager/README.md

 in the text of the book as a superscript placed after the word where the page break occurs.
 Superscripts contain the current page number of the book and optionally the total pages in the book.
 Chapter page and chapter totals can also be added.
+Superscripts are more distracting when reading, but have the advantage of more closely locating the page break location.

 ## Examples